DaniKDS/Weather-aplication/README.md

 # **Weather-aplication**

-## Mandatory requirements
+## Requirements implemented
-- The application must be functional and running on a localhost (node integration, etc.).
+- The application is functional and runs on local host.
-- The application must be linked to a Weather API, to have real data in the application. (initial data should be with current location).
+- The application is connected to a WeatherApi(openweathermap), and the initial data are of the current location.
-- The application must be responsive for both Desktop and Mobile.
+- The application is responsive for both desktop and mobile.
+- Semantic use of Web elements.